 Get Ready to Bank Better with SoFi

 How can a bank help you have more discretionary income?
 By giving you great interest rates and not deflating your balance with all kinds of fees.
 And that’s exactly what you’ll find with an online bank account from SoFi.
-If you become a member and sign up for direct deposit, we offer 1.25% APY, which is a whopping 33x the average checking account rate.
-We also won’t charge you any minimum-balance or monthly fees and will give you access to your paycheck two days early — sweet!
+We also won’t charge you any minimum-balance or monthly fees and will give you access to your paycheck up to two days early — sweet!
 More interest plus less fees equals more cash you can use for your discretionary income!

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.